raspberrypi/documentation/installation/installing-images/mac.md

 # Copying an operating system image to an SD card using Mac OS

-[balenaEtcher](README.md) is the recommended option for most users to write images to SD cards.
+[Raspberry Pi Imager](README.md) is the recommended option for most users to write images to SD cards.

 ## Determine SD device